paschalidoud/mesh_fusion_simple/README.md

 Note that
 [simple-3dviz](http://simple-3dviz.com) provides a lightweight and easy-to-use scene viewer using [wxpython](https://www.wxpython.org/).
+Finally, the code runs in headless mode by default, so you need to have `xvfb` installed (at least for the TSDF Fusion method).
 The simplest way to make sure that you have all dependencies in place is to use [conda](https://docs.conda.io/projects/conda/en/4.6.1/index.html).
 You can create a conda environment called ```mesh_fusion``` using